Ira: Efficient Transaction Replay for Distributed Systems: -L: Latency-Optimal Algorithm

 \subsection{Correctness and Safety}

 \parhead{Hint Completeness} Since we generate hints by instrumenting the actual EVM execution on the primary, they capture exactly the set of keys that will be accessed during replay.
 The deterministic nature of EVM execution guarantees that the backup, given the same block and state, will access the same keys.
-The backup's crash-on-miss database enforces this invariant at runtime: any access to an uncaptured key immediately halts execution, preventing silent divergence.

-\parhead{Advisory Hints} Hints affect only performance, not correctness.
-If hints are missing, corrupted, or stale, the backup can fall back to standard execution without prefetching, incurring the same I/O cost as the baseline, but producing correct state.
-This property enables incremental deployment: nodes that do not support hints operate normally, while hint-aware nodes benefit from faster replay.
-Incorrect hints may cause degraded performance (cache misses trigger the fallback path) but never produce incorrect state.
+\parhead{Advisory Hints} The advisory property established in~\Cref{subsec:ira-architecture} manifests in \sysname{}-L through Zstandard's built-in integrity check on hint decompression and graceful fallback to reth's standard execution path on any coverage gap. \Cref{sec:discussion} discusses adversarial-hint detection and mitigation. \Cref{subsec:threat-model} states the full adversary model.

 \parhead{State Verification} After executing each block, the primary computes a deterministic hash over all state changes which includes accounts, storage slots, and bytecodes, sorted by key for reproducibility.
 The backup can optionally verify that its execution produced an identical hash, providing end-to-end correctness checking without requiring full Merkle state root computation.